Reinhold Senn

-Reinhold Senn (born in Imst on 6 December 1936) was an Austrian luger who competed during the 1960s.
+Reinhold Senn (6 December 1936 in Imst – 1 June 2023) was an Austrian luger who competed during the 1960s.

 Senn won the silver medal in the men's doubles event at the 1964 Winter Olympics in Innsbruck.

 At the 1961 FIL World Luge Championships in Girenbad, Switzerland, Senn won bronze medals in the men's singles and men's doubles event.
 He won a silver medal in the men's doubles event at the 1967 FIL European Luge Championships in Königssee, West Germany.

+Senn died on 1 June 2023, at the age of 86.